nestjs/docs.nestjs.com/content/security/csrf.md

 $ npm i --save csurf
 ```

-> warning **Warning** As explained on the [`csurf` docs](https://github.com/expressjs/csurf#csurf), this middleware requires either session middleware or `cookie-parser` to be initialized first.
+> warning **Warning** As explained in the [`csurf` docs](https://github.com/expressjs/csurf#csurf), this middleware requires either session middleware or `cookie-parser` to be initialized first.
 Please see that documentation for further instructions.

 Once the installation is complete, apply the `csurf` middleware as global middleware.